-The theory behind the "good" and "bad" length designations are based on impedances that are friendly to built-in autotuners vs impedances that are unfriendly to built-in autotuners.
-The "good" lengths are in the vicinity of the current maximum points on the ladder-line where the 50 ohm SWR is lower than 3:1.
-The "bad" lengths are in the vicinity of the voltage maximum points on the ladder- line where the 50 ohm SWR is very high.
-The unzipped, ready to run, 31kB DOS "IMAXMIN.EXE" file can be downloaded from: IMAXMIN.EXE
+The theory behind W5DXP's "good" and "bad" length designations are based on impedances that are friendly to built-in autotuners vs impedances that are unfriendly to built-in autotuners.
+The "good" lengths, indicated by the dots, are in the vicinity of the current maximum points on the ladder-line where the 50 ohm SWR is lower than 3:1, acceptable to most autotuners.
+The "bad" lengths, halfway between any two dots on the same line, are in the vicinity of the voltage maximum points on the ladder-line where the 50 ohm SWR is very high and much greater than 3:1.

 A DOS graphic presentation of the current maximum points can be downloaded from: IMAXGRAF.EXE

-These DOS programs will run under XP and earlier versions of Windows.
+This DOS program will run under XP and earlier versions of Windows.
 For later versions of Windows, an X-86 simulator program called DOSBox is available for download on the Web that allows a DOS program to run in a window.
-One advantage of DOSBox is that screen capture of the graphic is easy.
+One advantage of DOSBox is that screen capture of the graphic is an easy Ctrl-PrintScreen keystroke.